 The risk profile of a property evolves throughout its lifecycle, shaped by the decisions of homeowners and stakeholders involved in land zoning, permitting, development and construction, valuation and financing, and risk management.
-Homeowners, communities, governments (local/state, federal/national), developers and contractors, utilities, and government-backed insurance pools, can take actions that impact a property's risk and could be incentivised to invest in local resilience.
+Homeowners, communities, governments (local/state, federal/national), developers and contractors, utilities, and government-backed insurance pools, can take actions that impact a property's risk and incentivise investment in local resilience.
 For example: